siakaramalegos/sia.codes-eleventy/src/posts/render-blocking-resources.md

 I worked with one client to reduce their render-blocking resources and improved their site loading speed.
 We went from 13% to 80% of page visits experiencing First Contentful Paint (FCP) in less than 1.8 seconds.
 We're not done yet!

 <aside><strong>Why is 1.8 seconds significant for First Contentful Paint?</strong> <a href="https://httparchive.org/reports/loading-speed#fcp">HTTP Archive</a> collects data from the top ~7 million URLs.
-Google <a href="https://web.dev/performance-scoring/#metric-scores">uses this data</a> to determine the top performing sites.
+Lighthouse <a href="https://web.dev/performance-scoring/#metric-scores">uses this data</a> to determine the top performing sites.
 Then the "green" level is set at the point where increased performance improvements have diminishing returns.</aside>

 Understanding render-blocking resources will enable you to fix this common web performance issue.
 In this post, you will learn: